sameh0el0sayed/UserMangment/README.md

 ## How To Run

 * Open solution in Visual Studio
-* Set .Web project as Startup Project and build the project.
+* Set your information in appsettings.json
+* update the database
 * Run the application.